Anant23452/OOPS-with-java/Exception Handling/Exception.md

 Typoe of exception
 - Checked Exception: These are the exceptions that are checked at compile-time.
 The compiler checks whether the exception is handled or not.
 If not handled, it gives a compile-time error.
 Examples include IOException, SQLException, etc.
+    These usually occur due to external issues like:

+        File not found

+        Network down

+        Database issues

+✅ Common Checked Exceptions:

+    IOException

+    SQLException

+    FileNotFoundException

+    ClassNotFoundException

 - Unchecked Exception: These are the exceptions that are not checked at compile-time.
 They are checked at runtime.
 Unchecked exceptions are subclasses of RuntimeException.
 Examples include NullPointerException, ArrayIndexOutOfBoundsException, etc.
+✅ Common Unchecked Exceptions:

+    NullPointerException

+    ArithmeticException

+    ArrayIndexOutOfBoundsException

+    IllegalArgumentException

+    NumberFormatException

 - Error IN JAVA
 : These are serious problems that a reasonable application should not try to catch.
 Examples include OutOfMemoryError, StackOverflowError, etc. Errors are not exceptions and should not be caught.

+Excepton Flow
+When an exception occurs, the normal flow of the program is disrupted.
+The Java Virtual Machine (JVM) looks for a suitable exception handler to handle the exception.
+If no handler is found, the program terminates.

+🚦 What is Control Flow in Exception Handling?

+It means:

+    "What lines will be executed and in what order, when an exception occurs or doesn't occur in a try-catch-finally block."

+🔰 Basic Syntax:

+try {
+    // risky code
+} catch (ExceptionType e) {
+    // handle exception
+} finally {
+    // always runs
+}